 June 09, 2022

 It’s crucial for young men to know how, when and why to perform testicular exams.
 Much like breast exams for women, testicular exams for men should be performed regularly to keep tabs on their health.
 Unfortunately, the importance of these exams is not as widely known as it should be.
 Many that do know are embarrassed to talk about them.
-It’s important that these exams are not overlooked, which is why Jeffery Holzbeierlein, MD, urology chair at The University of Kansas Health System, provides a list of 3 things men should know about testicular exams.
+It’s important that these exams are not overlooked, which is why Jeffery Holzbeierlein, MD, physician in chief at The University of Kansas Cancer Center, provides a list of 3 things men should know about testicular exams.